Bette Davis: 1945–1949: Career setbacks

 In 1948, Davis was cast in the melodrama Winter Meeting.
 Although she initially was enthusiastic, she soon learned that Warner had arranged for "softer" lighting to be used to disguise her age.
 She recalled that she had seen the same lighting technique "on the sets of Ruth Chatterton and Kay Francis, and I knew what they meant".
-To add to her disappointment, she was not confident in the abilities of her leading man – James Davis in his first major screen role.
+To add to her disappointment, she was not confident in the abilities of her leading man – Jim Davis in his first major screen role.
 She disagreed with changes made to the script because of censorship restrictions, and found that many of the aspects of the role that initially appealed to her had been cut.
 The film was described by Bosley Crowther as "interminable", and he noted that "of all the miserable dilemmas in which Miss Davis has been involved...this one is probably the worst".
 It failed at the box office, and the studio lost nearly $1 million.

 While making June Bride (1948), Davis clashed with co-star Robert Montgomery, later describing him as "a male Miriam Hopkins...an excellent actor, but addicted to scene-stealing".
 The film marked her first comedy in several years, and earned her some positive reviews, but it was not particularly popular with audiences, and returned only a small profit.

 Despite the lackluster box-office receipts from her more recent films, in 1949, she negotiated a four-film contract with Warner Bros. that paid $10,285 per week and made her the highest-paid woman in the United States.
 However, Jack Warner had refused to allow her script approval, and cast her in Beyond the Forest (1949).
 Davis reportedly loathed the script and begged Warner to recast the role, but he refused.
 After the film was completed, her request to be released from her contract was honored.

 The reviews of the film were scathing.
 Dorothy Manners, writing for the Los Angeles Examiner, described the film as "an unfortunate finale to her brilliant career".
 Hedda Hopper wrote: "If Bette had deliberately set out to wreck her career, she could not have picked a more appropriate vehicle."
 The film contained the line "What a dump!", which became closely associated with Davis after it was referenced in Edward Albee's Who's Afraid of Virginia Woolf?, and impersonators began to use it in their acts.
 Arthur Blake was a famous female impersonator of the post World-War II era who was particularly known for his performances as Bette Davis; notably impersonating her in the 1952 film Diplomatic Courier.